Music is an important part of the history and traditions of Waiapu Cathedral.

-The Music Department of the Cathedral undertakes many important functions, from leading worship to providing music at Diosecan and Civic Events.
-The Music Director at Waiapu Cathedral is Anthony Tattersall, who can be contacted via the Cathedral office administrator.
+The Music Department of the Cathedral undertakes many important functions, from leading worship to providing music at diocesan and civic events.

 A long tradition

-Choir rehearsals are held weekly on a Thursday evening in the choir loft.
-The huge repertoire of music requires singers of confidence and high musical ability, especially in sight singing.
-If you are interested in finding out more about the choir, please contact our Director of Music, Anthony Tattersall, via the Office Administrator (LINK).
+We welcome new singers.
+Choir rehearsals are held weekly on Thursday evening.
+The repertoire of church music requires singers with confidence and high musical ability, especially in sight singing.

-The Cathedral Strings is a small orchestra of both professional and amateur players who complement the musical resources of the Cathedral, regularly performing on major feast days and in concerts.
-They enjoy sharing their talents by supporting other local choral groups when performing major works.
+The Cathedral Strings is a small orchestra of local professional and amateur players.
+They complement the musical resources of the Cathedral by regularly performing on major feast days and in concerts and are sometimes augmented with wind instrumentalists.

 The Waiapu Cathedral organ is one of the finest church organs in New Zealand and one of the largest, featuring more than 3700 pipes.
 It had a complete restoration by the South Island Organ Company in 2010, when pipes were replaced and relocated.
-A new, mobile organ console replaced the console in the loft and allows more flexibility in working with choir and orchestra, and for concerts by leading organists.
-The organ is capable of playing the greatest French, German and English compositions in their own authentic style.
+A new, mobile organ console replaced the console in the loft which allows more flexibility in working with choirs and orchestras, and for concerts by leading organists.
+The organ is capable of playing the greatest French, German and English compositions in their own authentic styles.

 The organ has 5 divisions – Great, Swell, Positive, Solo and Pedal.
 A Chamade projects horizontally and speaks with great authority to its counterpart, the Tromba on the other side of the Cathedral.
 The Positive is to be regarded as lesser Great organ with similar pipes but on a smaller scale.
 The Solo has edgy string stops as well as distinctive oboe and clarinet stops.